Editor’s Note: This blog was originally published in November 2020 and has been updated with additional content in June 2022.

 Using your content calendar effectively will help you stay on top of all the other tasks you need to do.
-A great starting point is to create one for each of your business’ social media platforms.
+A great starting point is to create one for each of your business’s social media platforms.
 This will make it easier to plan your content as your business continues to grow.

 Schedule content ahead of time using a scheduling tool.

 Scheduling content ahead of time and in bulk is another way to stay organized when managing your social media strategy.
 Constantly posting on social media is a time-consuming task.
 Sometimes, you may find yourself caught up in doing other work that you forget to post that tweet or LinkedIn update on social media.
 It’s also extremely time-consuming when you are posting one post at a time, right when these posts need to go out.